Groves council to measure decibel levels at Methodist church; complainant explains his concerns - Port Arthur News

 GROVES — The Groves city council agreed Monday to further look into a noise complaint surrounding a local church.

-Last week, city prosecutor Jesse Branick opted to dismiss the case and municipal judge Mike Simon approved a motion for dismissal in the noise complaint.
+Last week, city prosecutor Jesse Branick opted to dismiss the case and municipal judge Mike Simon approved a motion for dismissal in the noise complaint against First United Methodist Church of Groves.

 At the conclusion of Monday’s meeting, the city council agreed to use a decibel reader to gauge how loud the church bells ring.